Burning Canadian rail cars keep main line to Pacific blocked

 The derailment in the province of Alberta, a reminder of a deadly accident in Quebec in July that killed 47 people, happened early on Saturday morning near the little settlement of Gainford, which was evacuated.

-No one was hurt, but 13 of the mixed freight train's 134 cars derailed.
-One car containing highly flammable liquefied petroleum gas, also known as propane, exploded and three other burst into flames.
+No one was hurt, but 13 of the mixed freight train's 134 cars derailed and three cars containing highly flammable liquefied petroleum gas, also known as propane, burst into flames.
 Unlike the disaster in the town of Lac-Magentic, Quebec, the latest accident took place in open country.

 CN punctured holes in the remaining cars containing propane to speed up the burning process and had expected the gas to be burned off by Monday morning, allowing residents who had been evacuated to return home.
 But by late Sunday the cars still contained some propane and the railway called off the operation, Warren Chandler, its senior manager of public and government affairs said.